-Considering information from the community contact, bank management, and demographic and economic data, examiners determined that the area's primary credit needs include commercial, residential lending.
-The area's economy also supports credit growth and opportunities for various loan types.
+.
+Considering information obtained from the community contact, bank management, as well as demographic and economic information, examiners determined that the primary credit needs include small business lending along with residential, agricultural, construction, and consumer loans.
+The general overall economy serves to expand the area's credit needs and opportunities and the overall financial competition does not restrict available opportunities.

-With respect to the area's CD needs, nearly one-fourth of the area's families reported incomes below the poverty level and 40.5 percent of the area's families report either low or moderate incomes, suggesting a need for activities that aid in providing community services targeted to low-and moderate-income individuals.
-Other CD needs include activities that revitalize or stabilize qualifying geographies, as suggested by the 49.2 percent of the area's census tracts receiving low-or moderate-income designations, and affordable housing for low- and moderate-income individuals.
+With respect to the area's CD needs, examiners considered that nearly one-fourth of the area's families reported incomes below the poverty level and that 52.2 percent of the area's families report either low or moderate incomes, suggesting a need for activities that aid in providing community services targeted to low- and moderate-income individuals.
+Other CD needs exist regarding activities that revitalize or stabilize qualifying geographies, as suggested by the 54.5 percent of the area's census tracts receiving low- or moderate-income designations.
+Further, a need exists to expand affordable housing stock in low- and moderate-income geographies and to low- and moderate-income individuals.